-When to test for Legionella bacteria in water systems
+When and how to test for Legionella bacteria in water systems

-In 2020, there were 254 confirmed cases of Legionnaires’ disease in the U.K., including an outbreak in West Bromwich during September.
+The latest figures reveal there were 254 confirmed cases of Legionnaires' disease in the U.K., including an outbreak in West Bromwich, which led to one patient being admitted to intensive care.

 When and where do you find Legionella bacteria?